ashleybeloved/forma/README.md

 ![Site](/docs/images/screenshot_1.png)

-A pet project poll service built to practice web development with Go and Next.js.
+A pet project poll service built to practice web development with Go and Frontend Layer.
 It uses Docker Compose to run the backend, frontend, and a reverse proxy together locally.

 ## Tech Stack